donnisnoni/svelte/site/content/docs/03-template-syntax.md

 ---

-When used around components, this will cause them to be reinstantiated and reinitialised.
+When used around components, this will cause them to be re-instantiated and reinitialized.

 ```sv
 {#key value}